Colleges within universities in the United Kingdom: University of York

-The University of York is collegiate and as of December 2022 there are eleven colleges.
-The colleges are more centralised than at Oxbridge and although they are not listed bodies they perform the same roles as colleges at Durham, and they play an important role in the pastoral care of the student body.
-One college, Wentworth, is postgraduate only.
-The day-to-day running of the colleges is managed by an elected committee of staff and student members chaired by the college's Provost.
-Colleges have a junior common room for undergraduate students, which is managed by the elected junior common room committee, and a graduate common room for post-graduate students, as well as a senior common room, which is managed by elected representatives of the college's academic and administrative members.
+There are eleven colleges at the University of York, with the most recent founded in 2022, and all students are members of a college.
+One college, Wentworth Graduate College, is postgraduate only.
+Each college is governed by its own college council, which contains a combination of university staff and elected student members and is chaired by a senior college fellow (the role of college principal having been abolished in 2023), and is managed by a college manager.
+Most colleges have a Junior Common Room for undergraduate students, which is managed by the elected Junior Common Room Committee.
+Some colleges retain a Graduate Common Room for postgraduate students, as well as a Senior Common Room, which is managed by elected representatives of the college's academic and administrative members.
+Other colleges however combine undergraduate and postgraduate representation together into student associations.

 Intercollegiate sport is one of the main activities of the colleges.
 Currently there are 21 leagues with weekly fixtures, in addition a number of one day events are organised as well.
 In 2014 the "College Varsity" tournament was created, with sporting competitions held between York's colleges and the colleges of Durham University.
 York hosted the first tournament which was won by Durham's colleges; the second tournament was hosted by Durham in 2015, who won again.
 The third tournament was held in York in 2016, with York winning for the first time, and the fourth in Durham in 2017, with the hosts reclaiming the title.